 Chris Schulz checks into the Paparoa Hotel, Kaipara.

-A week ago, we'd never heard of Paparoa, but after being persuaded to check it out, we headed up for a quick weekend trip.
+Getting there: A week ago, we'd never heard of Paparoa, but after being persuaded to check it out, we headed up for a quick weekend trip.
 It's a short drive — at 90 minutes, closer than most holiday destinations chosen by Aucklanders.
 We left home at 9am and were there by 10.30am.

 Check-in experience: Paparoa Hotel has limited accommodation options: three small rooms inside the hotel, and a two-bedroom garden flat through the garden bar and around the back.
 That's where we headed after grabbing the keys.
 There's a picnic table in the yard, fresh herb gardens and a swing attached to the tree.
 Room: Both bedrooms were clean and tidy, with great views.

 Price: It's $275 a night for both bedrooms, or $150 if you're just using one.

 What's so good about this place?
 Not only are you within walking distance of Paparoa's main stretch of shops, you're also close to a bunch of attractions, including the Kauri Museum and Pahi beach.
 But we enjoyed being able to put the kids to bed then head around to the Thirsty Tui for dinner, drinks and a few games of pool with the locals.